Dhamaka (2021 film): Critical response

 Devansh Sharma of Firstpost gave the film 3.5 stars (out of 5 stars) and wrote, "Director Ram Madhvani masterfully blends the unrehearsed tension that arises from his natural way of filming with a promising premise on paper to create a taut thriller."
-Bollywood Hungama gave 3 out of 5 stars and stated it as an "edge of the seat thriller that boasts of fine performances (particularly Aaryan's)", but however criticised the second half.
+Bollywood Hungama gave 3 out of 5 stars and stated it as an "edge of the seat thriller that boasts of fine performances (particularly Aaryan's)", but criticised the second half.
 Stutee Ghosh from The Quint website gave the fim a positive review with a rating of 3 out of 5 stars and said, "The compact runtime and performances of Kartik Aryan makes the film watchable.
 Ram Madhvani knows when and how to dial up the tension, give us just enough information so we know what's happening and are hungrier for more."
 Anuj Kumar of The Hindu wrote "The disturbing thoughts swim in the conscience as one could clearly hear the sound of social implosion in Ram Madhvani's compelling thriller, lined with commentary on media ethics".

 Sify-based critic Sonia Chopra wrote "Dhamaka explores how class inequality, constantly brushed under the carpet and normalized, is bound to explode in one way or the other."
 Sukanya Verma of Rediff.com gave 2.5 stars and stated "Dhamaka doesn't always hit the right buttons and Kartik Aaryan is a puny choice for a role of enormous calibre and incessant focus".
 Shilajit Mitra of The New Indian Express wrote "Dhamaka toys with the idea that news-making is steeped in drama.
 But the film, as a work of fiction, could have sold this point better by avoiding the manipulations it is seeking to spurn.
 It never does."
 Daily News and Analysis-based editor Mugdha Kapoor Safaya wrote "even though the script and dialogues lack at some points in the film, Ram Madhvani's direction in the restricted space of one newsroom while capturing every heightened emotion during a breaking news scenario through multiple camera setup is fabulous and shows you the marvel of Madhvani's work yet again".

 Anupama Chopra of Film Companion wrote, "Ultimately, the scenario is too outlandish and the writing, too ordinary."